dataguy-anil/vega-lite/site/docs/compositemark.md

 ## Box Plot

 `box-plot` composite mark represents a [box plot](https://en.wikipedia.org/wiki/Box_plot).
-The lower and upper whiskers extend to the min and max respectively.
 The middle tick in the box represents the median.
 The lower and upper part of the box represents quartile 1 and 3 respectively.
+The point the lower and upper whiskers extend to depends on the type of `box-plot` specified.
+To learn more, see the Boxplot Types section.

 `box-plot` supports the following [encoding channels](encoding.html#channels): `size`, `color`, `opacity`.